 Disputes between two or more countries over seas and the corresponding natural resources are always complicated.
+These issues have been one of the focal points of discussions pertaining to geopolitics and international relations, and even the creation of foreign policies.
 Nonetheless, international agreements such as the United Nations Convention on the Law of the Sea or UNCLOS have provided a framework for settling these disputes.

 However, even the interpretation of UNCLOS can lead to further complications and confusions.
 Take note of the concept of “sovereign rights” as an example, especially when compared with the concept of “sovereignty” and associated further with other concepts such as internal and territorial waters, contiguous zone, and exclusive economic zone, among others.

 What is the Difference Between Sovereignty and Sovereign Rights?

 To understand the difference between sovereignty and sovereign rights, it is first important to define “sovereignty” as a concept.
 One generic and well-cited definition is that sovereignty is a full right and power of a governing body or political actor, such as a state, over itself, without any interference and restriction from outside bodies or sources.

 When specifically applied to states, sovereignty contains four aspects.
 These are rights and power over a territory, responsibly and accountability over a population, general and specific authorities, and recognition by other sovereign states.

 The law of the sea based on UNCLOS implies that sovereignty pertains to the exclusive legal authority of a state over its waters, particularly its internal waters and territorial seas.
 The state essentially has territorial sovereignty over these waters.